CONTACT @ the DOJO

 3:00 Class, 4:30 Jam

-Once a month Patrick Crowley teaches the contact improvisation class, and once a month he curates other teachers who hold and convey Contact Improvisation with a comprehensive depth.
-Contact @ the Dojo began in Oct 2021, meeting 2 Sundays a month.
+Once a month, Patrick Crowley teaches the contact improvisation class, and once a month, he curates other teachers, who hold and convey Contact Improvisation with a comprehensive depth.
+Contact @ the Dojo began in Oct 2021, meeting twice a month on Sundays.

 Dojo comes from “Do-”, a variation of Tao/Dao (the way) and “jo” (immersive learning space).